 - Provide the transcript from the UE Website to the Office of Risk Management.
 Your grade must show on the document.

 - Submit a Driver Information Form to Risk Management.
-PA Drivers have an additional consent form that must be submitted with the Driver Information Form.
-Electronic signatures are not accepted.
+Electronic signatures are NOT accepted.

 The instructions for accessing the online UE Student Driver Safety Course can be found here.
 Please pay attention to steps 13 & 14 in order to print the correct course transcript.